-where {repository_root} is the absolute path to the Powerline installation directory.
+where {repository_root} is the absolute path to the Powerline installation directory (see repository root).

 If pathogen is used and Powerline functionality is not needed outside of Vim then it is possible to simply add Powerline as a bundle and point the path above to the Powerline bundle directory, e.g. ~/.vim/bundle/powerline/powerline/bindings/vim.